vasudha-star/redrob-ranker/README.md

 ## Feature Engineering

-All eleven features are normalized to 0.0–1.0 and combined using the weights in `src/scorer.py`.
+All eleven features are normalized to `[0.0, 1.0]` and combined using the weights defined in `src/scorer.py`.

 | Feature | Weight | What it measures |
 |---|---|---|